Ordina-Group/reactivity-101/presentation.md

 - Handling (user events)
 - Values over time (streams)
-- Continous stream of data (chats)
+- Continous stream of data (immutability)

 ----

 ## Wait?!
 What should I use then???

 ...
-RxJS 🧐
+RxJS for example 🧐

+(CycleJS, BaconJS, etc.)

+Note: Could also be Promises (native), browser Observables (early stage).
+RxJS: Only Angular comes with this pre-packaged, and is the only framework that has internal competition for this.

 ----